Open in Colab Open On GitHub

 nnx.display(optimizer)

-5. Define step functions#
+5. Define training step functions#

 def loss_fn(model: CNN, batch):